elliottsj/ftw-android/README.md

 Other Methods
 ===============
-There's two other useful methods in the `Card` class:
+There's two other useful methods in the `Card` class and `CardsAdapter`:

-`setTag(Object)` -- this method allows you to associate an Object of any type with the card.
+`Card.setTag(Object)` -- this method allows you to associate an Object of any type with the card.
 This can be useful for keeping track of cards by something other than their title.

-`setClickable(boolean)` -- by default a card is clickable; this allows you to disable a card from being highlighted when it's clicked (the white part).
+`Card.setClickable(boolean)` -- by default a card is clickable; this allows you to disable a card from being highlighted when it's clicked (the white part).
 Card popup menus will still function, however.

+`CardsAdapter.setCardsClickable(boolean)` -- the same function as calling `setClickable(boolean) on a single card, but this applies to every card in the adapter.
+This will override the individual isClickable value for a single card.